Spoons/rmm/README.md

 RMM v1.0 supports Windows, Linux, and MacOS.

 ## Prerequisites

 To use RMM you need:
 - SteamCMD installed and in your path.
+(Linux/Mac Only)
-- Set RMM_PATH to game path if game is installed in non default location.
+- Set RMM_PATH to game path if game is installed to a not default location.

+# Installation for Windows
+1. Install latest Python 3 release from `https://www.python.org/downloads/windows/`
+   Ensure 'add to PATH' is checked / enabled during installation.
+2. Open 'cmd' with Administrator privileges and type `python -m pip install --user rmm-spoons` Use with `python -m rmm`
+4. (Optional) Add `C:\Users\[username]\AppData\Roaming\Python\[version]\Scripts\` to PATH.
+   Use with `rmm`

+# Installation for MacOS:
+1. Install Python3
+2. `python -m pip install --user rmm-spoons`
+3. Use with `python -m rmm`

 # Installation for Arch Linux

 RMM has an AUR package 'rmm'.
 The package brings in all dependencies, including steamcmd, and can be installed with makepkg and git or an AUR helper as shown below.
 No other steps are required:

-a.
-Makepkg:
+## Makepkg
 ``` sh
 mkdir -p ~/build ; cd ~/build
 git clone https://aur.archlinux.org/rmm.git